Jbleezy/BO1-Reimagined/README.md

 * Powerup can now drop while one is already active

 ### Fire Sale
+* Traps cost 10 points
+* Traps have no cooldown
 * Powerup can now drop while one is already active

 ### Nuke